 - Spice it up or down.
 The best part of this easy side dish is that it’s completely customizable.
 Spice it up or cool it down to your liking.

 - Authentic taste.
-Enjoy the taste of street corn at home.
+Enjoy the taste of street corn at home!
+The grill adds smoky flavor and light char.
 It’s a flavor bomb with a bit of spice.

-- 2 teaspoons lime juice – We like fresh lime juice best, but store-bought juice also works.
+- Lime juice (2 teaspoons): Adds bright citrus flavor to balance the richness.
+We like fresh lime juice best, but store-bought juice also works.

-- chile powder – or sprinkle on a bit of cayenne pepper
+- Chili powder: Adds mild heat and color.
+Or sprinkle on a bit of cayenne pepper.

 The better the corn cobs are, the better the recipe will turn out.